-Power plugs and sockets
+Which power plugs and sockets in Brazil?

 Buy a power plug (travel) adapter